 In the event that a student retakes a course, the course must be completed at Faulkner under the Executive MBA degree plan.
-Outside credit is not accepted in lieu of the specific Executive MBA program courses.
+Outside credit is not accepted in lieu of the specific EMBA program courses.

 Course retakes are handled on a strictly case-by-case basis.
 Reasons for retakes may include academic deficits pertaining to grade point average, poor academic performance with grades of C's, D's or F's, or any other reason leading to an inability to complete the program within the proper academic sequence.
 Approval for retakes will only be considered for courses in which a student earned a grade of C or lower.
-The MBA program staff, in consultation with the administration of the Harris College of Business & Executive Education, fully reserves the right to deny retakes.
+The Academic Review Committee fully reserves the right to deny retakes.
 Financial aid policies and awards may not cover retaking Executive MBA courses.
 Students are advised to contact the Financial Aid Office regarding funding guidelines.